sonph/gdaxcli/CONTRIBUTING.md

 ## Sandbox

+You can use the gdax sandbox for testing orders.
+The API responses aren't exactly like the production API, so it's too much of a pain to make the tool work with all the quirks of the sandbox.
+This remains a **TODO**.

+For now you can test read-only commands like `balance, orders, fills, products, etc.` with the prod API.

-Use the gdax sandbox for testing.
-I have not added the `--sandbox` flag yet, but in the mean time:
+The `--sandbox` flag is not added yet, but in the mean time:

 1. Put your sandbox keys in `~/.gdaxconfig_cli.sandbox`
 2. Update the `gdax_utils.Client.__init__` method to